Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks

-Figure \ref{fig:adif_acf} verifies DREAM $\infty$-HMC is the most efficient MCMC algorithm that has the smallest autocorrelation shown on the right panel.
-It follows by other HMC algorithms and DREAM $\infty$-MAMA which is even better than $\infty$-HMC.
+In Appendix \ref{apx:ext}, Figure \ref{fig:adif_acf} verifies DREAMC $\infty$-HMC is the most efficient MCMC algorithm that has the smallest autocorrelation shown on the right panel.
+It is followed by other HMC algorithms and DREAMC $\infty$-MAMA which is even better than $\infty$-HMC.
 Figure \ref{fig:adif_KLt} plots the KL divergence between the posterior and the prior in terms of iteration (upper) and time (lower) respectively.
 As we can see, $\infty$-HMC converges the fastest.